OwlSoul/MusicFolderShaker/README.md

 `max_tries` - maximum number of tries to make a selection.
 Script works by randomly selecting a folder, and if it does not fit (total size too big), it will select another random folder.
 This value limits maximum number of this attempts.
 Optional, default is 4000.

 `result_file` - file to store the result of the script.
-I used for monitoring this script right now.
-Optional, default is "result.log"
-Returns following values:
+Used for monitoring.
+Optional, default is "result.log" Returns following values:
 0 - script completed without errors.
 1 - error in scanning input folder (does not exist or access violations)